 Please purchase two or three, as they are frequently lost.

 4. Additional equipment

 Soccer cleats or any molded rubber cleats are great; sneakers are fine when the field is dry.

 Please purchase 3 or 4 balls for practicing at home.
 We supply practice and games balls but the players must not take these balls home.

 Lacrosse gloves are not necessary or recommended.
 Although some girls so opt to wear girls lacrosse gloves during the colder weeks of the early season.

 Always bring a water bottle to games and practices.
 Please put your name on the water bottle

 A sweatshirt and sweatpants are necessary for outdoor practices in the spring

 You may want to call the sporting good store before going to make sure the stick, goggle and mouthguard you want are in stock.
 Best prices and color selections can often be found on-line.
 Below are a few suggestions:

 Please use the Field Status tab on the left to check if a field is open or closed.
-Park and Recreation updates field status after 3:00 on weekdays and posts it to the website.
-The Parks and Recreation office asks that you do not call the office for this information as they do not have the staff to answer individula calls.
+Park and Recreation updates field status after 3:00pm on weekdays and posts it to the website.
+Park and Recreation asks that you do not call the office for this information.
 Whenever possible, NGYL coaches or administration will notify teams of field closures.
 Thank you!